 Social media channels are an essential part of your marketing strategy.
 You can attract new followers, convert leads, build brand awareness, provide customer service… The list goes on and on.
 With all the benefits of social media come some disadvantages as well.
 One of them is social media reporting.
 How exactly should you report the results of your social media campaigns to your senior management?
 Social media KPI’s don’t translate into language that people easily comprehend.
-Moreover, many managers are tempted by vanity metrics, like followers count, that don’t offer meaningful insights into your social media strategy.
+Moreover, many managers are tempted by vanity metrics, for example, followers count, that don’t offer meaningful insights into your social media strategy.
 A social media report will make your efforts comprehensible to your stakeholders and will help you focus on your goals, results, obstacles and wins.

 There are probably plenty fo websites on the internet that will tell you precisely which metrics to include in your social media report.
 Followers count, social media reach, the number of interactions, likes and comments are not universal metrics and might not be useful in your case.